ceph/ceph/doc/dev/osd_internals/log_based_pg.rst

 the primary will need to request data from some number of replicas in order to satisfy a read.
-PGBackend will therefore need to provide seperate objects_read_sync and objects_read_async interfaces where the former won't be implemented by the ECBackend.
+PGBackend will therefore need to provide seperate objects_read_sync and objects_read_async interfaces where the former will not be implemented by the ECBackend.

 PGBackend interfaces: